3 Reasons Behind Low Completion Rates of Online Courses

 Completion rates for online courses become a major concern when 40-80% online learners just give up the courses with unsatisfied e-learning experiences.
-Despite this fact, the potential of technology in education is so great that there is a steady rise in
+Despite this fact, the potential of technology in education is so great that there is a steady rise in number of online courses every year.
+Moreover, the emphasis of many organizations nowadays is to develop rapidly more.
+The question is whether quality could reach up to quantity and how to improve completion rates?

 There is no denying that the application of technology has made education much more convenient.
 It is such an effective tool to enhance learning experiences and approach students with a more effective teaching method.
 Benefits of e-learning are early realized and well received, resulting in a growing number of MOOCs worldwide.
 However, why do the students drop out?